 The CWCT should lovingly and caringly provide support for the church worker's spiritual, physical, and emotional needs in a safe and supportive environment.
 The team might also advocate for the pastor and other church workers for support policies and practices in the congregation, ensuring adequate care for their physical and financial needs as well as the needs of their families.
-(Grace Place Ministries)
+(Grace Place Wellness: https://lcef.org/grace-place-wellness)